botpress/botpress-examples/wit-bot/README.md

 }
 ```

-**Note**: If you want to run this bot, you will need to register yourself to http://api.openweathermap.org/ and get your own `<YOUR_API_KEY>`.
+**Note 1**: If you want to run this bot, you will need to register with [OpenWeatherMap](http://api.openweathermap.org/) and get your own `<YOUR_API_KEY>`.

+**Note 2**: Make sure the npm module `sync-request` is installed before running the above code.

 ### 13. Chat with your bot

-Once everything is done, you should now be able to chat with your bot and ask him the actual weather where you want.
+Once everything is done, you should now be able to chat with your bot and ask him about current weather at the location you want.

 <img src='./assets/wit-conversation-weather.png' height=250px />

-**Note**: Here, we only implement a basic interaction, but with our `botpress-wit` module, you can achieve a lot more.
-You only need to implement your actions, use Wit.ai to build your conversation and will be able to build **awesome** bot.
+**Note**: Here we only implemented a basic interaction.
+But with our `botpress-wit` module you can achieve far more.
+Now it's your turn to implement your own actions using Wit.ai to build conversations.
+And in doing so, you will build an **awesome** bot.

 ## Have fun

-Building a bot with Botpress is simple as that!
-Just notice, it takes us only a few hours and everything was done (code and tutorial)...
+Building a bot with botpress is as simple as that!
+In fact, it took us only a relatively short amount of time to do everything (code and tutorial).

-Feel free to fork our bot, send pull requests, clone it, send any comment...
+Feel free to fork our bot, send pull requests, clone it, send comments, etc.

 ## Community

-Pull requests are welcomed!
+Pull requests are welcome!
 We believe that it takes all of us to create something big and impactful.

-There's a [Slack community](https://slack.botpress.io) where you are welcome to join us, ask any question and even help others.
+There's a [Slack community](https://slack.botpress.io) where you are welcome to join us, ask any question, and even help others.

-Get an invite and join us now! 👉[https://slack.botpress.io](https://slack.botpress.io)
+Get an invite to join us now! 👉[https://slack.botpress.io](https://slack.botpress.io)

 ## License